-Antennas is a simple app which reads data from the phone's telephony manager and it displays in a graphical fashion on top of Google Maps.
+Antennas is a simple app which reads data from the phone's telephony manager and displays it in a graphical fashion on top of Google Maps.

 The program can be used to give you a rough idea of the antenna locations in your neighborhood, to help you compare networks of different carriers (by running the app using multiple SIMs), or to get a real-time picture of how your GSM phone selects which antennas to connect to (which can be quite fascinating, especially at high speeds on the highway - but only if someone else is driving!).
 Power users can also save the data to a log file or a .kml file for detailed analysis on their PC.